datacarpentry/image-processing/episodes/03-skimage-images.md

 the original values and should not be confused with actual, observed data.
-This is because scikit-image interpolates the pixel values when reducing or increasing the size of an image. `skimage.transform.resize` has a number of optional parameters that allow the user to control this interpolation.
+This is because scikit-image interpolates the pixel values when reducing or increasing the size of an image. `ski.transform.resize` has a number of optional parameters that allow the user to control this interpolation.
 You can find more details in the [scikit-image documentation](https://scikit-image.org/docs/stable/api/skimage.transform.html#skimage.transform.resize).